hundredyearfarms/Hundred-Year-Farm-Project/README.md

 An experiment in transitioning a portion of our agribusiness farm to agroforestry.
 Agroforestry has the potential to be carbon-negative while improving access to energy, food, water, and habitat as the climate changes over the next 100 years.

-The project is self-funded through to the year 2035.

 **OVERVIEW**

 The project is located on a 42 acre parcel of land.
-Much of the property will be at-risk of increased fire, erosion, and habitat loss if the climate continues to warm over the next few decades.
-Agroforestry practices should mitigate that risk, however, there is still a great deal of technology development that will be required before such systems are practical enough to scale in a meaningful way.
+Much of the property will be at risk of increased fire, erosion, and habitat loss if the climate does warm over the next few decades.
+Agroforestry practices should mitigate that risk to our property, however, there is still a great deal of technology development that will be required before such systems are practical enough to scale in a meaningful way.

-In our case, the land will be treated in two ways.
+In our case, the land is being treated in two ways.

-1) Most of the land will continued to be farmed through conventional agribusiness and most of the wooded area (a former clear-cut) will be maintained for the selective harvesting of wood.
+1) Most of the land will continued to be farmed through conventional agribusiness and most of the wooded area (a former clear-cut) will be maintained for the selective harvesting of wood (spruce) for lumber.
 This continues the generally accepted practices of today without change.

-2) A small portion (about 2.5 acres) will transition to carbon-negative agroforestry.
+2) A small portion (about 2.5 acres) will transition to carbon-negative agroforestry with habitat restoration.
+This is our hedge against a possible future with serious climate change and habitat loss.

-Assuming the agroforestry venture is successful, the manufacture of components for such agroforestry systems is a possibility.
+Assuming the agroforestry test is successful, the manufacture of components for agroforestry systems is possible along with sales of higher-value tree saplings and shrubs.
+At this point, the project can best be described as being in the early stages of product development and subject to change.

 **PROJECT MILESTONES**